Everyone knows exercise is good for health.

 - How to start a bullet journal in easy steps, even if you are no artist

-- 121+ Page ideas for your bullet journal to organise every area of your life
+- 121+ Page ideas for your bullet journal to organize every area of your life

 4. Make a plan